Web3-Cosmos/custom-cosmswap/README.md

 ### Branding

 We rcommend vector graphics for your project's logo and name.
 Go to `/logo` and swap `logo-only-icon.svg` with yours to update the app logo while keeping the file name.

-## How to deploy

-The app is currently deployed on Vercel and available [Autonomy Cosmswap](https://autonomy-cosmswap.vercel.app).

 ## License